ds5110/git-intro/README.md

   * There are many tools for automating workflows.
 With some notable exceptions, they cost money.
   They always cost money when scaled up for production in a secure environment.
   To automate your github-pages site, I recommend [Github Actions](https://docs.github.com/en/actions).
-  And if you need to scale: [Observable Cloud](https://observablehq.com/platform/cloud).
+  And if you need to scale or deploy securely: [Observable Cloud](https://observablehq.com/platform/cloud).
 * Acknowledge
   * Cite all data sources and provide links to the original/authoritative sources.
   * If you get code and/or ideas from someone else, make sure you have their permission and